iFrame payment form

 iFrame Deprecation

-For customers not using iframe-v1 or iframe-stable, Spreedly has implemented a deprecation plan where all versions more than three months out of date will be removed from service.
+For customers not using iframe-v1 or iframe-stable, Spreedly has implemented a deprecation plan where all versions more than three months out of date will be removed from our maintenance schedule, and fully deprecated at twelve months following initial deployment.
 This ensures all customers are on recent versions with the latest security updates.
-We strongly recommend implementing one of our regularly updated release channels as they will always be up to date.

 iFrame Overview